shubhamarya406/HacktoberFest_2021/README.md

   60. Program to Store Information of a Student Using Structure
   61. Program to Add Two Distances (in inch-feet) System Using Structures
   62. Program to Add Two Complex Numbers by Passing Structure to a Function

+## Thanks for your contributiona and also for participating in Hacktoberfest 2022✨🎉🎊🎉